The Tonight Show Starring Jimmy Fallon: Remote broadcasts

 While the vast majority of episodes are produced at the show's New York home base, Fallon's Tonight Show has gone on the road to produce episodes remotely in its first year, spending four nights at Universal Orlando in Florida in June 2014 to promote the new Diagon Alley expansion of The Wizarding World of Harry Potter at Universal Studios Florida.
 Four nights of shows from Universal Studios Hollywood in Los Angeles aired February 2015, in the days immediately following a special Sunday night show from Phoenix, Arizona airing after NBC's coverage of Super Bowl XLIX on February 1, using the Stage One facility previously utilized for Conan O'Brien's tenure at The Tonight Show.
 The L.A. shows brought Tonight back to the locale where it had been based since Johnny Carson relocated the program from New York in 1972 until the start of Fallon's tenure, and echoes Carson himself hosting special broadcasts from the L.A. region prior to the relocation.
 Fallon hosted The Tonight Show again from Universal Orlando Resort, April 3–6, 2017, in anticipation of the opening of Race Through New York Starring Jimmy Fallon, a motion simulator attraction based on his tenure at the show.
 Fallon once again aired a special episode after Super Bowl LII, from Minneapolis' Orpheum Theatre.

 A special episode of The Tonight Show was broadcast on January 15, 2019, filmed in Puerto Rico, rather than a typical remote broadcast, in which Fallon described it as a "love letter" to Puerto Rico, which was severely hit by Hurricane Maria in September 2017.
 The episode included guests Lin-Manuel Miranda and Chef José Andrés, a musical performance of "The Story of Tonight" with Miranda reprising the role of Alexander Hamilton alongside Fallon in the same role and the company of the third national tour of Hamilton, Bad Bunny performing "Mia" in the streets of the Old San Juan, and José Feliciano performing "En Mi Viejo San Juan" alongside Ozuna in the gardens of La Fortaleza.
 The episode also included a segment where Fallon and Tariq Trotter took on the second-longest zip-line in the world and a tour and food tasting nearby Piñones State Forest with Chef José Andrés.
-Miranda reprised the role of Alexander Hamilton exclusively for the three-week Puerto Rico engagement of Hamilton's third US tour at the Luis A. Ferré Performing Arts Center before the company continues their tour in the United States.
+Miranda reprised the role of Alexander Hamilton exclusively for the three-week Puerto Rico engagement of Hamiltons third US tour at the Luis A. Ferré Performing Arts Center before the company continued their tour in the United States.

-On November 7, 2019, The Tonight Show aired at the University of Texas–Austin.
-This was the first time the show had been filmed on a university campus.
+On November 7, 2019, a special episode was filmed from the campus of the University of Texas at Austin, marking the first time The Tonight Show had been filmed from a university campus.
+The episode included guests Matthew McConaughey, Chip and Joanna Gaines, and Gucci Mane.
+In addition, three UT–Austin students were surprised with a sponsored prize package from Samsung, and then told that the company would also be paying off their tuition.